2025–26 Tennessee Lady Volunteers basketball team

-The 2025–26 Tennessee Lady Volunteers basketball team will represent the University of Tennessee in the 2025–26 college basketball season.
-Led by head coach Kim Caldwell in her second year, the team will play their games at Thompson–Boling Arena and are members of the Southeastern Conference.
+The 2025–26 Tennessee Lady Volunteers basketball team represented the University of Tennessee in the 2025–26 college basketball season.
+Led by head coach Kim Caldwell in her second year, the team played their games at Thompson–Boling Arena and is a member of the Southeastern Conference.

+The Lady Vols finished the season with a 16–14 overall record, 8–8 in the conference.
+In the postseason, they lost in the second round of the SEC tournament to rival Alabama.
+They earned an at-large bid to the NCAA tournament but lost in the first round to NC State.

 Previous season

 Following Caldwell's hiring in April 2024, the 2024–25 team went undefeated in non-conference play, achieving a Top 15 national ranking.
 However, other SEC teams ranked well, and the team finished the season with a 24–10 overall record, 8–8 in the conference.
 In the postseason, they lost in the second round of the SEC tournament to in-state rival Vanderbilt.
 They earned an at-large bid to the NCAA tournament, advancing to the Sweet Sixteen before losing to SEC foe Texas.